 - Providing for loved ones after death

-“Our Psychosocial Oncology Team can offer support and guidance,” says Rosa A. Scrivani, LCSW-R, Psychosocial Oncology Director.
+“Our Psychosocial Oncology Team can offer support and guidance,” says Rosa A. Scrivani, LCSW-R, Psychosocial Oncology Director (formerly of Roswell Park).
 “We can link patients and their families to community services and our clinical social workers and medical psychologists are devoted to addressing the social, environmental, and emotional impact of cancer.”
 To learn more about our services and programs, contact the Psychosocial Oncology Department at 716-845-8022.

 Making Progress wth Radiation Therapy

 Anurag Singh, MD, Radiation Oncologist and Director of Clinical Radiation Research, explains what radiation therapy is, how it works, and how research is helping us to improve outcomes and quality of life for those who receive this cancer treatment.

 Cancer Research Got a Boost Thanks to You at The Ride 2012!